real-comp/prime/README.md

 This readme serves as a brief introduction to Prime and its high-level features.
 You are encouraged to consult the wiki for more complete documentation.
 (TODO)

-There are many tools for parsing and manipulating data from files.
-If you simply need to extract the 5th and 10th fields from a CSV file, Prime is likely _not_ the best tool.
+There are _many_ tools available for parsing and manipulating data from files.
+If you simply need to extract some arbitrary fields from a CSV file, Prime is likely _not_ the best tool.
 However, if you need to read values from a file that arrives every week and has undergone 3 layout changes in the past year, then Prime is a very good choice.

 ## Data Types